Artelia/NIMPHS/CONTRIBUTING.md

 make html
 ```

-The documentation is then available under `docs/_build/html/index.html` (open this file in a web browser).
+It is then available under `docs/_build/html/index.html` (open this file in a web browser).